A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: AE event identification in time-series signals

-The AE waveform shown in Figure \ref{fig:AE_150_section} will be considered for this demonstration.
-This waveform corresponds to an AE time-series recorded from a journal bearing operating at $150rpm$ and under constant axial load of $5kN$.
-A step function with a length of $n=1000$ sample points $(\Delta t = 0.001s)$ was used for the windowing procedure.
-In each windowed section, the count was extracted by taking the number of times the signal was found to go over a pre-defined threshold.
-In this case, a $99^{th}$ percentile threshold was defined over the entire waveform.
-It is worth noting that, although a hard-threshold is established here, the probabilistic approach should alleviate the aforementioned shortcomings.
-A threshold crossing will no longer be assumed to be from an AE event; instead, a probability will quantify the (un)certainty of there being an AE event.
+Unfortunately, this step alone is limited by the fact that the sliding window is not guaranteed to align with the AE events in the signal.
+To address this issue, it is necessary to overlap the imposed windows.
+A window overlap of $87.5\%$ was thus used for this demonstration.
+The following section dwells on importance of overlapping and demonstrates how it improves the robustness of this approach.
+Having windowed the signal, the count was then extracted by taking the number of times the signal was found to go over a pre-defined threshold.
+In this case, a $99.5^{th}$ percentile threshold was defined over the entire waveform.
+It is worth reiterating that, although a hard-threshold is established here, the probabilistic approach should alleviate the aforementioned shortcomings of having a statistically determined threshold.
+A threshold crossing will no longer be taken to derive from an AE event; instead, a probability will quantify the (un)certainty of there being an AE event.

-Having constructed the dataset, the DP-PMM was implemented to find a suitable partition of the extracted counts.
-A window overlap of $87.5\%$ was used for this first demonstration.
-It will be shown how overlapping the window is an important step to improve the robustness of this method.
+With the constructed feature set, the DP-PMM was implemented to infer a suitable partition of the extracted counts.
+The resulting clusters depend strongly on $\alpha$, and even after having marginalised the underlying parameters in Equation (\ref{eq:p_z_nk}), it is still necessary to find the optimal value for $\alpha$.
+One way to achieve this is by running the Gibbs sampler multiple times, each time with different values of $\alpha$, and evaluating the probability of data partitioning into $K$ clusters.
+The probability mass function $p(K|X,\alpha)$, can be computed by keeping track of the number of inferred clusters at each iteration of the Gibbs sampler.
+The outcomes of this process, given different $\alpha$ values, are presented in Figure (\ref{fig:alpha_heatmap}), highlighting that the most likely partition was attained when $\alpha=0.01$.
+This finding suggests that the data is optimally represented by four distinct clusters.
+Consequently, the following section presents the results obtained when $\alpha=0.01$.
+In all cases, the Gibbs sampler was conducted over $10,000$ iterations.